 The positioning of the travelers on the platform is extremely important if one wants to study the density on the platform, the safety, or how long it takes for travelers to get on and off the train.
 Sociological studies show that this positioning on the platform depends on several parameters such as:

 SpirOps implemented and calibrated the most common positioning strategies through real life observations.
 The behaviours were implemented in order to be repeatable between different train stations.

-Our partners can thus improve the behaviours of their robots in densely populated environment.
+Our tools allow you to create a crowd capable of interacting with simulated robots.
+Our partners use our software to improve the behaviours of their robots in densely populated environments.